-And if you’re going on a trip, you’re definitely going to need a cooler to store your bottles and then another bag to fit all of that stuff in.
+And if you’re going on a trip, you’re definitely going to need a breast milk cooler to store your bottles and then another bag to fit all of that stuff in.

 Bras are also super important as well – and yes, there are specially designed pumping bras.
 But no worries, this is a lot simpler than it sounds!

 I’ve broken down my personal breast pumping gear must-haves into an easy list you can read at your own leisure as you prepare to embark on the adventure that’s breast pumping!

 1. Spectra Baby USA – S1 Plus Premier Rechargeable Electric Breast Pump

 We really can’t have a discussion on breast pumping gear without mentioning electric breast pumps.